-6 Conclusion
+6. Conclusion

 In this paper, we have considered the internal structure of the English marker of the analytic comparative, more.
-We have argued that its internal structure spells out all the heads of a gradable adjective, except for the root feature.
+We have argued that its internal structure spells out a subset of the heads of a gradable adjective.
 When more is merged into the main spine, it triggers an Unmerge operation that removes previously created structure.
-In this way, we were able explain the Generalisation on PRE marking and Suppletion (GOPS) to the effect that PRE marking of the comparative markers is incompatible with suppletion.
-The explanation relies on the distinction proposed in Starke (to appear) between PRE and POST marking in terms
+In this way, we were able explain the Generalization on PRE marking and Suppletion (GOSP), which states that PRE marking of the comparative markers is incompatible with suppletion.
+The explanation relies on the distinction proposed in Starke (2018) between PRE and POST marking in terms of the binary or unary nature of the feature(s) at the bottom of the tree of the marker, and on a restriction to the effect that there must not be feature overlap between PRE markers and the derivation they are merged with.
+In order to achieve a converging derivation without featural overlap, an Unmerge operation may remove previously generated structure in the main derivation.